 The big day is almost here!
 If you’ve been following my posts on “traveling with baby,” you’ll know that we’re headed to the Bahamas (in two days!!) for my sister’s wedding.
-This will be Annabelle’s second plane flight, Lilu’s first, and only my second trip out of the country, so it’s a pretty big deal.
+This will be AB’s second plane flight, Lilu’s first, and only my second trip out of the country, so it’s a pretty big deal.

 A little over a month ago, Annabelle accompanied my mom and I to visit family in our home state of West Virginia.
 Annabelle’s first plane flight went incredibly well, so I published My Top Five Essentials for Stress-Free Airplane Travel with a Baby to share what we did (and packed) to ensure a smooth trip.